Skip to main content

 • Albumin ∞ This is another abundant protein in the blood.
 It binds to testosterone with a much weaker affinity than SHBG.
 Because this bond is weak, testosterone can easily detach from albumin, making it readily available to tissues.

-Bioavailable testosterone is the sum of and albumin-bound testosterone.
+Bioavailable testosterone is the sum of free testosterone and albumin-bound testosterone.
 This is the portion of the hormone that can actually perform its functions.
 Two individuals could have identical total testosterone levels but experience vastly different effects based on their levels of SHBG and albumin.

 A person with high SHBG will have less bioavailable testosterone, while a person with low SHBG will have more.
 For this reason, measuring SHBG and calculating the free or bioavailable testosterone provides a much more accurate picture of a person’s hormonal status and is a superior method for guiding therapy.